jbridson/silverstripe-framework/docs/en/tutorials/4-site-search.md

 	}

-The code populates an array with the data we wish to pass to the template - the search results, query and title of the page.
+The code populates an array with the data we wish to pass to the template - the search results, query, and title of the page.
 The final line is a little more complicated.

 When we call a function by its url (eg http://localhost/home/results), SilverStripe will look for a template with the name `PageType_function.ss`.
 As we are implementing the *results* function on the *Page* page type, we create our results page template as *Page_results.ss*.
 Unfortunately this doesn't work when we are using page types that are